StefanSalewski/tiny-chess/README.md

 The chess engine's functionality has undergone minimal testing so far.
 Nevertheless, it serves as a compact example of using `egui` with a custom graphic area and background task execution.

+### Improvements for version 0.4

+The endgame logic has been improved and simplified.
+In endgame, a problem is to correctly estimate the number of moves to checkmate, and to do not run into a trap repeating the same moves forever.
+When using the transposition table, it might occur that not always the shortest path to checkmate is selected, leading to move repetitions: The engine sees the checkmate, but does not choose the correct shortest path, which can lead to infinitive loops.
+We now use a simplified logic for this, which is simple and quite good, but not perfect.
+This is more a theoretical restriction -- in an ordinary game the human player will typically not survive to the endgame state, and in most cases the computer managed the endgame quite well.

 ### Future Plans

 We might develop a Xilem GUI by the end of this year or extend the current `egui` version.
 Other Rust GUI toolkits like [iced](https://iced.rs/) and [dioxus](https://dioxuslabs.com/) are also potential options.